DaWe35/ai-provider-model-mappings/README.md

 ## Contributing
 While I'm focused on Image and Video models, other models are welcome to be added.
 Please add them to the `map.js` file and open a pull request.

-No AI slop will be merged, please always check the model on the provider's website to make sure the model is the same.